Canadian Indian residential school gravesites: Reactions

 On June 2, 2021, the federal government pledged $27 million in immediate funding to the National Centre for Truth and Reconciliation to identify the unmarked graves.
 The provincial governments of British Columbia, Alberta, Saskatchewan, Manitoba and Ontario also pledged million, $8 million, $2 million, $2.5 million and $10 million, respectively, to fund searches.

 MPs Mumilaaq Qaqqaq and Charlie Angus called on Justice Minister David Lametti to launch an independent investigation on crimes against humanity in Canada.
 A month earlier, after Canada issued a joint statement to the United Nations Human Rights Council demanding China allow free access to Xinjiang to investigate reported human rights violations, China and its allies (Note: Here: "Russia, Belarus, Iran, North Korea, Syria and Venezuela") called on the UN to investigate crimes against Indigenous people in Canada, citing the preliminary discovery a month prior in Kamloops.

 Lametti said in 2023 that he was open to outlawing residential school denialism.
-As of April 2025, his successor, Arif Virani, has not taken a position on the issue, stating he's considering "the options raised in Ms. Murray’s (Note: Kimberly Murray is the "independent adviser on unmarked graves".) interim report and looks forward to receiving her recommendation in the final report."
+As of April 2025, his successor, Arif Virani, has not taken a position on the issue, stating he was considering "the options raised in [Kimberly Murray, the "independent adviser on unmarked graves",]’s interim report and looks forward to receiving her recommendation in the final report."

 The Canadian School Boards Association asked for a Canada-wide curriculum on Indigenous history, to be taught from kindergarten to Grade 12.

 In New Brunswick, Education Minister Dominic Cardy said the education curriculum would be amended to teach about the province's Indigenous day schools.

 The United Nations Human Rights Office and independent UN human rights experts called on Canada and the Holy See to investigate.

 Similar sentiments were echoed by the governments of China, Russia, Belarus, Iran, North Korea, Syria and Venezuela.